MurrayLF/EC552_HW1/README.md

 2. *.UCF.json : The modified UCF file.

-If they are not already install, install the pandas and NumPy packages for python.
+If they are not already install, install the celloapi2 and NumPy packages for python.